 An Active Shooter event is one in which one or more persons are actively engaging in killing or attempting to kill people in a populated area.
 In most cases, active shooters use firearms, and there is no apparent pattern or method to their selection of victims.
 These situations are dynamic and evolve rapidly.
 Police officers are typically deployed immediately to stop the shooting and mitigate harm to victims.
 The Homeland Security training for an active shooter incident includes three things you can do that make a difference: run, hide, fight.
 For more information, visit: http://safety.temple.edu/emergency-preparedness/know-what-do/active-shooter-preparedness

 In the event of a catastrophic impact which causes an interruption of continued building operations for academic affairs a multi-level approach to relocate activities will be assessed and implemented.
 The medical school is fortunate to be a part of the University which has multiple opportunities to provide classroom, library and study space.
-Within the buildings the medical school has functions are separate but connected via a pedestrian bridge to the Kresge building, four (4) over 100 persons auditoria with state of the art audiovisual technology.

 Roof mounted lighting floods the Broad Street corridor and strategically located lighting is in place to illuminate common paths of travel to parking areas and public transportation.
 Closed circuit recorded video monitoring exists to cover many areas of the Health Sciences Campus and specifically, common paths of travel to parking and building entrances and exits.